What is the Residence NRB and why is it important?

 At this point, you will most likely want loved ones to inherit the maximum value of your assets.
 No one wants a substantial cut of their estate to go to the taxman, but unfortunately, that is what happens if you are liable for Inheritance Tax.

 Needless to say, we must all pay the taxes we are legally obliged to.
 Fortunately, however, there are several completely legitimate ways to reduce the burden of Inheritance Tax.
-The most recent to be introduced is the Residence Nil-Rate Band (NRB).
+The most recent to be introduced is the Residence Nil-Rate Band (RNRB), which is in addition to the standard Nil-Rate Band (NRB).

-Inheritance Tax is a tax levied on all estates worth more than a limit when they pass to the assigned heirs after the testator’s death.
-The current level is £325,000, and this amount, known as the Nil-Rate Band, is tax-free.
+Inheritance Tax is a tax levied on all estates worth more than a limit (the NRB) when they pass to the assigned heirs, after the testator’s death.
+The current NRB level is £325,000, and this amount is tax-free.

 Any excess amount is taxed at 40%, although this is reduced to 36% if at least 10% of the net estate is left to charity.
 However, there are ways of increasing the tax-free allowance of an estate.
 For example, if the entire estate is left to your spouse or civil partner, the transfer is entirely tax-free.
 If the partner who dies first does not use all their NRB, therefore, it can be added to the allowance for the second partner.